stazherkb/outline-client/src/cordova/android/README.md

 ## Building the Android app

-> 💡 NOTE: To easiest way to get set up for Android on a new environment is to use `tools/build/setup_macos_android.sh` or `tools/build/setup_linux_android.sh`.
+> 💡 NOTE: The easiest way to get the set up for Android on a new environment is to use `tools/build/setup_macos_android.sh` or `tools/build/setup_linux_android.sh`.

 Additional requirements for Android:

 - [Java Development Kit (JDK) 11](https://jdk.java.net/archive/)
-  - Set `JAVA_HOME` environment variable if you are building on Windows
+  - If you downloaded tar.gz archive, unzip it where you need it and then set `JAVA_HOME=/path/to/openjdk-11-jdk`
 - Latest [Android Sdk Commandline Tools](https://developer.android.com/studio/command-line) ([download](https://developer.android.com/studio#command-line-tools-only))
   - Place it at `$HOME/Android/sdk/cmdline-tools/latest`
   - Set `ANDROID_HOME` environment variable